cycloptux/GiselleBot-Documentation/docs/source/modules/music.rst

 The Music module enables users to listen to YouTube music in a Discord server's dedicated voice channel.

+The Music module must be first enabled by an Administrator by setting a music channel with the |bot_prefix|\ mchannel command.

 .. admonition:: Patreon

     By default, each server is limited to having a maximum of **3 songs in a queue**, and each song can only be a maximum of **8 minutes long**.
 You can unlock up to **50 song-queues** and uncap the duration limit (also enabling the streaming of **live channels**) via **Patreon** pledges (see: :ref:`patreon-perks`).